TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.2.0**
 - You can now set how long the Time Master shield lasts
+- The lobby now shows how much time is left until it closes -

 **Version 2.1.0**
 - **New Role:** [Spy](#spy)